Appleton Estate Jamaica Rum Festival Highlights Premium Experience And Economic Impact

-ST. JAMES, JAMAICA, August 13, 2024 /EINPresswire / -- The Appleton Estate Jamaica Rum Festival overcame the challenges of inclement weather to deliver a high-energy, premium experience this year.
+(MENAFN- Caribbean News Global) ST JAMES, Jamaica – The Appleton Estate Jamaica Rum Festival overcame the challenges of inclement weather to deliver a high-energy, premium experience this year.
 In the face of adverse weather conditions, festival organisers were able to look proudly on the event as it surpassed expectations, drawing rum enthusiasts from around the world to Montego Bay.

 The move from the larger space at The Aqueduct in Rose Hall to the sports complex provided a more intimate setting which the organisers maximised for a more navigable festival.
 The layout was designed for a more personalised experience for attendees and for easier transition from the signature mini rum tour entrance, sponsor booths, and bars to the artisan and seminar villages, as well as the restroom facilities, allowing everyone to fully enjoy all the festival components.